lumoslabs/comply/README.md

 # MagicWord
 Server-side ActiveRecord validations, all up in your client-side HTML.

+## Intention and Purpose
+Rendering the same page over and over due to validations is a slow and unpleasant user experience.
+The logical alternative is, of course, validating the form on the page, before it is submitted.

+Though it's better, doing that still requires duplicating your validations on the client and server.
+Any time you change a validation in one place, it must be changed in the other as well.
+In addition, some validations require hitting the server and database, for example validating the uniqueness of an email address.

+The solution offered here is combine the server-side validations with inline error messages on the form.
+This is done by creating an API for validating your objects.
+When triggered, the form is serialized and sent to the API endpoint, where it is instantiated as your ActiveRecord model, and validations are run.
+The API returns the instance's error messages, which the form uses to determine if the described object is valid.

 ## Basic Usage
 Include Magic Word in your gemfile:
 ```ruby